Ill Before Your Race? 12 Tips for How to Respond

 Step 5: Sleep, East, Hydrate.

 Eat well, hydrate, and get lots of sleep.
-This is a given any time you are sick or tapering during your training —so do this in spades, before and after the race!
+This is a given any time you are sick, whether that be outside of training, during any weeks of training, or during your marathon taper —so do this in spades, before and after the race!

 Running a marathon?
 Check this First!

 If you are planning to train for a marathon, we would love to help you!
-Check out our marathon training resources including training guides.
+Check out our marathon training resources including training guides and training plans to help build up your fitness safely and sustainably.